Spongebosheep/Robotics-Research-Project---Andy-Chuwei-and-Jingyang/README.md

 If you are new to the codebase, this is the most efficient order:

 1. `LayoutStudy/layout_objective_evaluator.py`
-   Understand the full evaluation logic.
+   Understand the full simulation and scoring logic.
-2. `LayoutStudy/RunThis(TopLayer).py`
+2. `LayoutStudy/LayoutStudy/RunThis(TopLayer).py`
    See how candidate layouts are generated and ranked.
 3. `LayoutStudy/reevaluate_top50_layouts.py`
    See how unstable coarse rankings are cleaned up.